Lortab Addiction & Abuse

 After the end of the week, you may find that most of your withdrawal symptoms have ceased.
 However, do not panic if you are still experiencing psychological or physical symptoms.
 They can sometimes last for a full month.

-Lortab Abuse Treatment
+Lortab Addiction Treatment

-Deciding If Inpatient Treatment is Right for You
+Deciding If Inpatient Treatment Is Right for You

 - The patient is expected to have severe withdrawal based on dependency